 This is one critical step to remediate a wrong and we encourage the State Water Board to continue to work with DPR, CDFA, OEHHA and others to ensure hazardous fumigants are limited and the state continues to invest in sustainable agriculture, so that we don't have to deal with contamination like this is the future.
 We applaud the Board for upholding the science behind 1,2,3-TCP and regulating this cancer-causing drinking water contaminant.

 PAN and our statewide coalition, Californians for Pesticide Reform, support the proposed five parts per trillion MCL and we urge you to not extend the compliance period.
-The time of now for these communities to have safe drinking water.
+The time is now for these communities to have safe drinking water.
 Thank you.

 CHAIR MARCUS: Thank you very much.